princeton-nlp/SWE-agent/README.md

 ## 👋 Overview <a name="overview"></a>
-SWE-agent turns LMs (e.g. GPT-4) into software engineering agents that can fix bugs and issues in real GitHub repositories.
+SWE-agent turns LLMs (e.g. GPT-4) into software engineering agents that can fix bugs and issues in real GitHub repositories.

 On [SWE-bench](https://github.com/princeton-nlp/SWE-bench), SWE-agent resolves **12.29%** of issues, achieving the state-of-the-art performance on the full test set.